zKobrah/Project-Write-ups/README.md

 --------
 # Tools
-1.) iFixit PC repair toolkit
+- iFixit PC repair toolkit
-2.)
-USB Keyboard
+- USB Keyboard

 --------
+# Process

 Upon first inspection, I noticed that it seems as though the "Enter" key is being rapidly input; as if a ghost key is being held down.
 I reboot the device to check if this anomoly is able to be reproduced.
 I perform a hard shut down of the device and hold the power button for 30 seconds to discharge any residual power.